TheresaLui/SelfHelpContent_v2/articles/microsoft.cognitiveservices/cognitiveservices-howcanichangetoadifferentpricingtier-mooncake.md

 # How can I change to a different pricing tier?

-## **Recommended steps**
+## **Recommended Steps**

-Follow the steps below to resolve the issue.

-1. Change to a different pricing tier in the Pricing tier blade.
+* Change to a different pricing tier in the Pricing tier blade.
 From within Settings blade, click on Pricing tier link to enter pricing tier blade and then select the pricing tier desired.